ElectricHellKnight/SpectrumSniperTrimmed/README.md

 This word list combines thousands of adjectives with thousands of nouns for a total of 11,215,122 combined words.
 With hashcat you can add in every combination of 3 digits after each combined word with ?d?d?d

+The trimmed version removes any words with hypens and also naughty words, which should/would not be included in default Spectrum router passwords.

 The final hashcat command would look something like this:

 hashcat -m 22000 -a 6 wifihash.txt SpectrumSniper.txt ?d?d?d